-300g of cashew yoghurt (or yoghurt of your choice)
+- 300g of cashew yoghurt (or non-dairy yoghurt of your choice)

-Remove the seeds of the cucumber and grate it, wrap the grated cucumber in a clean cloth or towel and squeeze out as much moisture as possible.
+Remove the seeds of the cucumber and grate, wrap the grated cucumber in a clean cloth or towel and squeeze out as much moisture as possible.

-Put the grated cucumber, minced or grated garlic, lemon zest and juice, chopped dill and 300g of cashew yoghurt in a bowl.
+Put the grated cucumber, minced or grated garlic, lemon zest and juice, chopped dill into a bowl with 300g of cashew yoghurt.

 Mix the ingredients together until well combined.